-10.6.7.4.
-Enabling Virtual Distributed Switch in CloudPlatform you enable the vmware.use.dvswitch parameter, you cannot see any UI options specific to VDS, and CloudPlatform ignores the VDS-specific parameters that you specify.
+11.6.7.4.
+Enabling Virtual Distributed Switch in CloudPlatform

+To make a CloudPlatform deployment VDS enabled, set the vmware.use.dvswitch parameter to true by using the Global Settings page in the CloudPlatform UI and restart the Management Server.
+Unless you enable the vmware.use.dvswitch parameter, you cannot see any UI options specific to VDS, and CloudPlatform ignores the VDS-specific parameters that you specify.
 Additionally, CloudPlatform uses VDS for virtual network infrastructure if the value of vmware.use.dvswitch parameter is true and the value of vmware.use.nexus.dvswitch parameter is false.
 Another global parameter that defines VDS configuration is vmware.ports.per.dvportgroup.
 This is the default number of ports per VMware dvPortGroup in a VMware environment.
 Default value is 256.
 This number directly associated with the number of guest network you can create.